1. What kinds of special educational needs does the school/setting make provision for?

 In order to make consistent continuous progress in relation to SEND provision the school encourages feedback from staff, parents and pupils throughout the year.
 This takes place in half termly Pupil Progress Meetings, review meetings and parents’ evenings.
 Intervention programmes are monitored at least every 12 weeks, but usually every 6 weeks; the outcomes are used to inform next steps.
-OTrack may be used to monitor progress and to record interventions.
+Scholarpack may be used to monitor progress and to record interventions.

 Pupil progress will be monitored on a termly basis in line with the SEND Code of Practice.